ROI

 Conclusion

-The business case against bad hires becomes compelling at around 20 hires per year.
-The Kienbaum figures are conservative — in regulated industries, compliance fines are added on top, further increasing the leverage.
+The business case against mis-hires pays off clearly at around 20 hires per year.
+The Kienbaum figures are conservative — in regulated industries, compliance fines add even more leverage.

-Book a 30-minute demo, and we’ll work through the business case for your company.
+Book a 30-minute demo, and we’ll run the business case for your company.

 Nabil El Berr